aefarrell/aefarrell.github.io/_posts/2020-11-20-butane_leak_example.md

 ## Flashing Fraction

 Since the butane is significantly above it's normal boiling point, as the liquid stream exits the storage sphere it will flash.
-However not all of it will flash into a vapour as the quantity that can vapourize is limited by the available energy.
+However not all of it will flash into a vapour as the quantity that can vaporize is limited by the available energy.
 A simplified model of flashing is to assume the process is so rapid that it is effectively adiabatic and, from a simple steady-state energy balance, one arrives at the following[<sup id="fnref-7">7</sup>](#fn-7)

 {% capture footnote-7 %}
 <a name="fn-7"><strong>7</strong></a>: This can be easily derived, but the form given here is from AIChE/CCPS ([1996](#ccps-1996)) page 31, equation 4-14 [↩](#fnref-7)